Three tips for eyelid cancer prevention

 Learn the eyelid cancer risk factors

-UV radiation – those harmful rays from the sun and tanning beds - is the most common cause of eyelid cancer.
+UV radiation - the harmful rays from the sun and tanning beds - is the most common cause of eyelid cancer.

-“About 95 percent of eyelid cancers in the US are the result of sun exposure,” says Richard Allen, M.D., Ph.D., professor and oculoplastic surgeon at MD Anderson’s Ophthalmology Clinic.
+“About 95 percent of eyelid cancers in the United States are the result of sun exposure,” says Saira George, M.D., a dermatologist at MD Anderson Cancer Center.
 “This places people with light skin, red or blond hair and light-colored eyes, who tend to sunburn easily, at a higher risk.”

 People who have had radiation to the face are also at greater risk for eyelid cancer.
 So are those who have weakened immune systems.

-In some extremely rare cases, eyelid cancer can be caused by a genetic condition known as basal cell nevus syndrome.
-People with this syndrome are at higher risk for developing skin cancer.
+In some extremely rare cases, eyelid cancer can be caused by genetic disorders such as basal cell nevus syndrome or Muir-Torre syndrome.

 Protect your eyelids

-“Be wise and protect your skin daily with a facial sunscreen lotion with an SPF of 30 or higher,” Allen says.
+“Be wise and protect your skin daily with a facial sunscreen lotion with an SPF of 30 or higher,” George says.

-When you’re out in the sun wear a wide-brimmed hat and sunglasses for added protection.
+When you’re out in the sun, wear a wide-brimmed hat and sunglasses for added protection of the delicate skin around your eyes.
 Use sunglasses that provide UVA and UVB protection.
-If you wear eyeglasses, be sure to have a UV-protective coating on your lenses.
+If you wear eyeglasses, be sure the lenses have a UV-protective coating.

 Keep your immune system strong by following a healthy diet and exercise regimen.
-Don’t smoke, and don’t drink alcohol in excess.
+Don’t smoke, and don’t drink alcohol.

 Know how to spot eyelid cancer symptoms